proplot-dev/proplot/README.md

 and provides sort-of-helpful-but-still-working-on-it numerical utilities for analysing data.

 ## Plotting Utilities
-Everything here is contained in `plots.py`.
-Usually I import these as `import pyfuncs.plots as py`.
+Everything here is contained in `plots`.
+Usually I import these as `from pyfuncs import plot`.
 Most of the features below derive from the **`subplots`** command, a wrapper around the `pyplot` version.

-Current features:
+Quick summary of features:

+  * Total control over subplot aspect ratios, figure sizes in inches, spacing between subplots and around edges in inches.
+  * Tools to generate panels around `edges` of primary subplots, suitable for global legends/global colorbars/
+  * Axis labels spanning subplots and no more duplicate tick labels.
+  * Inner subplot panels, e.g. for displaying averages across the x/y axis.
+  * Integration with basemap/cartopy.

+The **most notable** feature is the `format` method added to axes instances.
+Now, you control the look of your axes with a single function, that accepts a plethora of kwarg pairs.
+Why do this?

+  * With the default API, to modify an axis property or title, you often have to remember **three things**: 1) the object containing the method you want to use (e.g. axes vs. an invidual axis), 2) the name of the method, and 3) the keyword-arguments and their meaning.
+It can get quite messy, quite verbose, and inevitably results in lots of copy-paste code!
+  * Now, you just have to remember **one** thing: the name of the keyword-argument passed to `ax.format()`.

+For more information on the `plot` features, see below.

 ### Improved functionality of `subplots` command
    * Much easier generation of figures with multiple axes.
      * Pass no arguments to generate default single-axes figure (1 row, 1 column).